prxjju/YouTube-Video-Downloader/readme.md

 3. You can edit the code according to your wish to download the youtube videos in the format you want or video without audio or audio without video.

+Note:
+To avoid any error, prefer downloading the whole folder instead of only application file.

 Thank You <3